 For some crimes, restitution may also be paid directly to the state for costs that may include emergency services, law enforcement and investigative expenses, and more.
 A Washington state court can order restitution for a variety of expenses including funeral costs in homicide cases, lost wages due to crime-related injuries, medical and counseling expenses, and lost, damaged, or destroyed property.

 In deciding on the amount of restitution to be ordered in a specific case, a court must consider and weigh all of these elements:

 - the crime victim’s losses

 - the gravity and circumstances of the crime

 - the financial burden imposed on the victim(s)

 - the resources of the offender and his or her ability to pay

 WHAT IF A CRIMINAL OFFENDER CANNOT PAY RESTITUTION?

 When the offender has no ability to pay full restitution, partial restitution may sometimes be ordered.
 Restitution, however, is frequently disputed in criminal cases.
-In the state of Washington, a criminal offender has the right to a hearing on the amount of restitution to be ordered and has the right to be represented at that hearing by a Seattle criminal defense lawyer.
+In the state of Washington, a criminal offender has the right to a hearing on the amount of restitution to be ordered and has the right to be represented at that hearing by a Seattle sex crimes lawyer.
 When a defendant disputes facts that are pertinent to deciding the amount of restitution, a prosecutor must prove by a preponderance of the evidence that the amount of restitution requested is appropriate and is “causally connected” to the criminal conduct at issue.